AnnieJumpCannon/RAVE/README.md

 License
 =======
-Copyright 2016.
+Copyright 2016 the authors.
 All rights reserved.